sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 * I will have a bash tutorial coming up probably.
-I made one on [windows command prompt](https://repl.it/talk/learn/Windows-CMD-tutorial-batch/57385) but thats for windows.
+I made one on [windows command prompt](https://repl.it/talk/learn/Windows-CMD-tutorial-batch/57385) but that's for windows.
 Repl uses bash so bash it is.

 * Feel free to fork the attached repl and make changes to it.
 I have made some errors in grammar, punctuation, and sometimes, I sometimes make the size of the headers incorrect like make a lesson in a unit have `##` instead of `###`